Ortovoxx/BritishNationalCipherChallenge/README.md

 - 2007 GIFs of the ciphertexts and plaintexts (we only have 0A, 0B, and ciphertexts 1B, 8A, 8B)
 - 2008 parts 1A and 1B from the challenges that appeared in the forum
 - 2008 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B plaintexts)
-- 2009 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
 - 2010 GIFs of the ciphertexts and plaintexts (we only have 8A and 8B)
 - 2010 part 8B "teaser" that was released before the challenge was posted
 - 2012 Harry's Game (following the 2011 competition): ciphertexts (and plaintexts) 3A, 4A and onward